rstudio/bookdown.org/content/archive/external/edav-info.md

 ---
 title: "edav.info/"
 author: "Zach Bogart, Joyce Robbins"
-date: ""
+date: "2018-08-15"
-tags: [Course]
+tags: [Exploratory Data Analysis, Visualization, Course, Textbook]
 link: "https://edav.info/"
-length_weight: "13.2%"
+length_weight: "13.1%"
 repo: "jtr13/EDAV"
 pinned: false
 ---

-Everything you need to do well in EDAV [...]
-Students often want to know how they can excel in a course.
-The standard answer given is usually something like: Just read the syllabus, focus on the topics discussed therein, and be able to understand their nuances. — Typical Prof This answer is often given after a quick sigh and delivered in a surprisingly condescending tone.
-We don’t like this answer.
-Our answer is to provide you with edav.info/.
-This site is one of the best ways to help you with this course.
-We hope that you find the confidence to dive in and explore this resource and its ...
+This book is a collaborative collection of resources designed to help students succeed in GR5702 Exploratory Data Analysis and Visualization, a course offered at Columbia University.
+While the course lectures and textbook focus on theoretical issues, this book, in contrast, provides coding tips and examples to assist students as they create their own analyses and visualizations.
+It is our hope that students will contribute to edav.info and it will grow with the course.